 If your passport is lost or stolen, you must notify the Australian Government as soon as possible.
 You can either:

 If travelling by road, only travel in secure transport using reputable local drivers and guides.
 Have contingency plans for evacuation.
-Unexploded ordnance (UXO), including landmines, is a danger on roads and adjacent lands throughout Afghanistan.
+Unexploded ordnance (UXO), including landmines, is a danger on roads and adjacent lands.
 Do not travel off sealed roads where possible, and avoid locations marked as minefields or with UXO markings.

 Kabul International Airport may close at short notice.
 Check with your airline before going to the airport.
-In the past security and government officials at the airport have attempted to obtain illicit payments from travellers, including by withholding passports.
+Security and government officials at the airport have attempted to get illicit payments from travellers, including by withholding passports.

 The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
 See the